Skip to content

 He emphasised the importance of understanding the principles underlying our movements and how they relate to our interactions with ourselves and others.

 Dr Feldenkrais frequently discussed the interplay between the mind and the body, sharing anecdotes of introducing his students to authentic Judo practice.
-These experiences were not just physically demanding but also provoked introspection.
+These experiences provoked introspection.

 In a revealing conversation, he challenged me to reflect on my self-perception, acknowledging my self-awareness while also pointing out underlying anger.
 This conversation marked a turning point, urging me to confront and engage with my self-image in a deeper manner.

 Reflecting on these years, Dr Feldenkrais’ teachings, deeply rooted in the principles of Judo, have profoundly influenced my approach to movement and self-discovery.
 Through his guidance, I learnt to engage with my body more intentionally, embracing principles that resonate deeply and fostering a connection with the artistry of physical movement.
-These encounters were not mere moments but a transformative journey towards embodiment and self-awareness.
+These encounters were transformative journeys towards embodiment and self-awareness.

 He also advised me to meet Igor Correa to continue practicing real judo and suggested I move away from sport judo.

-It took me 20 years to fully take this advice, but it was a significant shift in my practice and understanding of judo.
+It took me 20 years to fully take this advice, but it was a significant shift in my practice and understanding of real judo in order to understand the Feldenkrais Principles and then help other people with a more efficient approach.

 Recent Posts